yaksh1/Research-Assistant-Extension/README.md

 - [x] Summarize selected text using AI backend
 - [x] Write, save, and display personal notes
 - [x] Notes stored and loaded from localStorage
+- [x] Topic Organizer (Auto Categorize Notes) ✅ DONE

+**Status:** Implemented.
+Each note is now auto-tagged with categories using Gemini/OpenAI, and tags are stored in MongoDB.

 ## Planned/Upcoming Features
 - Summary history & search